 • Peter Coulter, award winning journalist, BBC

-• Des Kennedy, acclaimed director, notable recent work includes assistant director on JK Rowling’s Harry Potter and the Cursed Child, Palace Theatre London, 2016
+• Des Kennedy, acclaimed director; notable recent work includes directing JK Rowling’s Harry Potter and the Cursed Child, Palace Theatre London

 • Kerri Quinn, acclaimed actress, notable for her lead role in Educating Rita, Lyric Theatre, Belfast, 2015

-• James Rae, technical specialist, HBO, Game of Thrones And in English:
+• James Rae, technical specialist, HBO, Game of Thrones.

 • Seamus Heaney, Nobel prize-winning poet